damiannass88/ASP.NET_CORE_6_REST_API_Shop_Example/README.md

 ASP.NET_CORE_6_REST_API_Shop_Example

+Context:
+"ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
+ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework."

-How to create basic sets Rest Api for ASP.NET Core 6, with async responds?
+<b>How to create basic sets Rest Api for ASP.NET Core 6, with async responds?</b>

 1. Create new "Internetowy interfejs API platformy ASP.NET Core".